zagvii/my-portfolio/README.md

 # 🍒 Mirian Vieira Moreira – Personal Portfolio

 Welcome to the repository of my personal portfolio!
 This project was crafted to showcase who I am, my experience, education, and the projects I’ve built or contributed to — all with a **custom visual identity** that stands out from the typical tech portfolio design.
-The color scheme is based on **white and cherry red 🍒**.
+The color scheme is based on **black and cherry red 🍒**.

 ## 🎀 About